dopplertask/doppler/README.md

 ##### Variables
 * command: Command to execute.

+### Retry
+All actions have retry mechanisms to allow you to retry an action.
+#### Variables
+* retries: Amount of retries.
+* failOn: Any input will cause the current action to be marked as failure.
+* continueOnFailure: Lets the action continue on failure, ignoring any retry.

 ## Docker
 To run the built docker image:
 ```docker run -p 8090:8090 -p 61617:61617 dopplertask/doppler-engine ```